Techstep: Style

-It is characterized by a dark, sci-fi mood, near-exclusive use of synthesised or sampled sound sources, 2-step kicks and snares and influences from industrial and techno music, what some writers have described as a "clinical" sound.
+It is characterized by a dark, sci-fi mood, near-exclusive use of synthesised or sampled sound sources, hardstep kicks and snares and influences from industrial and techno music, what some writers have described as a "clinical" sound.
 Although described as having a "techy" feel, techstep's relationship with techno should not be overstated.
 It shares the technique of creating a high-energy collage from abstract, synthetic noises, including samples, bleeps and squelches: it rarely uses instruments that have not been processed by effects.
 Similarly, quantized drum-machine kit and percussion sounds are favored over naturalistic human breakbeats.
 However, it usually adheres to drum and bass norms in other regards, especially in terms of musical structure, with the emphasis on the "drop".
 Techstep saw jungle music's obsession with bass change, from aiming for low and deep to exploring timbre, artists aiming to outdo each other with ever more distorted and "twisted" bass sounds.